 My friends know that I do think houses have to have bathrooms even in Second Life.
 It seems really easy to install one in three of the four traditional home models.
 In one of the models, though, you will have to be creative if you want to have a bathroom (but it’s not impossible).

 It should be noticed, too, that there are some public leisure areas in the continent.
-I’m not sure they will be used often, but they help fostering the feeling of community in the various neighborhoods.
+I’m not sure they will be used often, but they help fostering the feeling of community.
 Also, no ban lines are allowed in Bellisseria (one can have a security orb provided by LL if they want), which is positive, for, in my opinion, those barriers feel a bit rude to neighbors.

 Though the demand for houseboats has actually been larger, the fact that even the traditional houses in this first wave or new Linden Homes have all been taken in less than two days shows the potential of this move by the Lab.
 If I were a premium user, I’m not sure I’d change a naked 1024 square meter parcel in other areas of Mainland for a Linden Home in Bellisseria, but it would be something to think about.
 Personally, I recognize that the new continent is more organized and visually pleasant than most of the old Mainland tends to be – but I also like the idea of having a chaotic area out there to explore and for people to build whatever they want to.
 Well, I guess there’s room for both concepts.